jdupak/diploma-thesis/src/00_thesis.md

 > ```
 > **Example:** The origin of the reference `r` (denoted as `'0`) is the set of loans `L0` and `L1`.
 Note that this fact is initially unknown and that it is the task of the analysis to compute it.

-The engine first pre-processes the input facts.
-It computes transitive closures of relations and analyzes all the initializations and deinitializations that occur over the CFG.
-Then, it checks for move errors, i.e. when ownership of some object is transferred more than once.
-In the next step, the liveness of variables and the "outlives" graph (transitive constraints of lifetimes at each CFG point) are computed[@polonius2].
+Polonius begins by processing the input facts, computing transitive closures of relationships and analyzing variable initializations and deinitializations across the CFG.
+It then proceeds to identify move errors, where the ownership of an object is erroneously transferred multiple times.
+In the next step, it calculates the liveness of variables and the "outlives" graph (transitive constraints of lifetimes at each CFG point)[@polonius2].
 All origins that appear in the type of live variable are considered live.

 [^pol1]: A contiguous growable array type from the Rust standard library. ([https://doc.rust-lang.org/std/vec/struct.Vec.html](https://doc.rust-lang.org/std/vec/struct.Vec.html))

-Then Polonius needs to figure out the _active loans_.
-A loan is active at a CFG point if two conditions hold.
-Any origin that contains the loan is live (i.e., there is a variable that might reference it), and the variable/place referencing the loan was not reassigned.
-(When a reference variable is reassigned, it points to something else.)
+The engine next determines _active loans_ based on two criteria: the liveliness of any origin containing the loan (i.e., there is a variable that might reference it) and the fact variable/place referencing the loan was not reassigned.

 The compiler has to specify all the points in the control flow graph where a loan being alive would violate the memory safety rules.
-Polonius then checks whether such a situation can happen.
-If it can, it reports the facts involved in the violation.
+Polonius then checks whether such a situation can happen, and if so, it reports the facts involved in the violation.
 For example, if a mutable loan of a variable is alive, then any read/write/borrow operation on the variable invalidates the loan.

-![Steps performed by Polonius to find error.
+![Illustration of steps performed by Polonius to detect errors.
 (Adapted from [@Stjerna2020].)](polonius.svg)

 ## Polonius Facts